A Fantasy Author's Adventures in Fiction & Life

 Comp Titles

 How many do you need?
 Two seems preferred, as indicated by former Literary Assistant Christina Kaye here.
 The most common advice I’ve seen on these is published within the last five years, with variations being within the last three.
 Choosing two such titles shows there is a market for your book and that you know what it is.
+If you struggle to find a title of a similar style book to yours, you can cite major elements in common.

 For example, one of my titles is to comp a complex political and military conflict, while the second is for friendships and mentoring relationships.
 If you want to use older comps, it’s worth checking if a particular agent is ok with them, as three agents on this thread were.